-Generally NVIDIA and ATI (AMD) graphics chips have higher performance than Intel graphics chips so try and get one of those instead.
-Some graphics cards that are known to work with PsychoPy can be found here; that list is not exhaustive, many other cards will also work.
+Generally nVidia and ATI (AMD) graphics chips are high-performance than Intel graphics chips so try and get one of those instead.
+Some graphics cards that are known to work with PsychoPy can be found here; that list is not exhaustive, many cards will also work.